bisgardo/concordium-docker/README.md

 optionally along with a set of related services (each of which is enabled individually).

-The main setup is configured in [`docker-compose.yaml`](./docker-compose.yaml) and is thoroughly parameterized to work with any Concordium blockchain network (including custom ones).
+The main setup is configured in [`docker-compose.yaml`](./docker-compose.yaml) and is thoroughly parameterized to work with any Concordium blockchain network (including unofficial ones).

 It relies on features that are available only in relatively recent versions of Compose.
 The `requirements.txt` file pins a compatible version (the latest v1 release at the time of this writing)